zeinnicholas/community-guidelines/.github/CONTRIBUTING.md

 **If you have an active [Elementor Pro](https://elemn.to/gh-to-elementor-pro) subscription, you are entitled to personal support.
 Please see your purchase email or visit your [Elementor Account page](https://elemn.to/my-elementor) for details.**

-**As a gentle reminder, we may close support requests submitted to GitHub spaces without any action.**
+**As a gentle reminder, we may close support requests submitted to GitHub spaces without action.**

 ## How to report Security Issues